xitu/gold-miner/article/2020/aspect-oriented-programming-in-javascript.md

 # Aspect-Oriented Programming in JavaScript

-#### We all know about Object-Oriented Programming and Functional Programming, but have you heard about Aspect-Oriented Programming before?

 ![Image by [Arturs Budkevics](https://pixabay.com/users/artursfoto-3533503/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1744952) from [Pixabay](https://pixabay.com/?utm_source=link-attribution&utm_medium=referral&utm_campaign=image&utm_content=1744952)](https://cdn-images-1.medium.com/max/3840/1*sfjo3NiG4oHxwXQpdqCu9g.jpeg)

 We all know about Object-Oriented Programming, and we’ve probably, at least, heard of Functional Programming in the JavaScript world, but have you ever heard of Aspect-Oriented Programming?